J. P. D. Lloyd: Life and career in Seattle, Washington

 In September 1897, Lloyd came to Seattle as a rector at St. Mark's Church, succeeding David Claiborne Garrett.

-Under Lloyd's management, the church was extended and renewed, new lands were acquired, a new organ was purchased, and a rectory, appraised at $6,200 dollars ($163,000 in 2020 dollars) was built.
+Under Lloyd's management, the church was extended and renewed, new lands were acquired, a new organ was purchased, and a rectory, appraised at $6,200 ($163,000 in 2020 dollars) was built.
 During the six years of changes and development, the value of the church's property increased from $15,000 to, conservatively estimated, $60,000 (from $395,000 to $1,580,000).

 Besides all of the improvements, Lloyd's other aim was to popularize the church and spirituality.
 During the six years of his rectorship, the congregation increased from 500 to more than 1,000, making St. Mark's the leading Episcopal church on the Pacific coast.

 In 1908, Lloyd became a part of the Emmanuel Movement, a new system of healing adopted by Seattle Episcopal clergy.
 Lloyd was elected a chairman in the related organization, aimed at the discussion, study, and launch of the new system.

 Lloyd succeeded as a lecturer and speaker on various subjects and occasions, and was an inspiration for many public movements.
 Aside from his ministerial position, he was president of the Board of Trustees for the Seattle Public Library.
 After the library was destroyed by fire in 1901, Lloyd became chairman of the building committee for the new construction.
 The new library couldn't be finished due to various obstacles and the lack of funds, and Lloyd played a key role in soliciting an additional $20,000 ($529,000) from Andrew Carnegie, a Scottish-American industrialist and philanthropist.

 During his time in Seattle, Lloyd was a member of the Episcopal Diocese of Olympia.
 As its clerical delegate, he attended the convention of the Protestant Episcopal church in Richmond, Virginia.

 Lloyd resigned from St. Mark's Church in 1909.
 The congregation remained without a leader for four months, until on January 2, 1910, Ernest Vincent Shayler took Lloyd's place.